K-rangeR/HashDB/README.md

 The compact algorithm may result in many small segment files which could slow down the speed of searches.
 To address this problem a merge algorithm will detect when two segment files can be merged and will then merge them into one segment file.

 ## Building HashDB
 Run the makefile at the root of the project directory.
-This will create a shared library that can be linked with any program that want to use the databases functionality.
+This will create a shared library that can be linked with any program that wants to use the databases functionality.

 For example:
 ```